camunigeography/events-portal/README.md

 Events portal application
 =========================

-This is a PHP application which implements an events portal system, enabling group managers to list events.
+This is a PHP application which implements an events portal system, enabling individuals, or (in 'organisations' mode, i.e. a directory implementation context), group managers to list events.

 Screenshot